-Performance considerations when using ABAP Core Data Services on AnyDB
+Performance considerations when using ABAP Core Data Services (CDS) in SAP Business Suite on AnyDB

 With ABAP Core Data Services (CDS), SAP has considerably enhanced the data abstraction layer of its ABAP platform.